ukparliament/ontologies/procedure/maps/meta/design-notes/index.md

 ### Potential states of a business step

-Routes in a fully parsed work package have one of four potential statuses: TRUE, FALSE, ALLOWS or UNTRANVERSABLE.
+Routes in a fully parsed work package have one of four potential statuses: TRUE, FALSE, ALLOWS or UNTRAVERSABLE.
 Depending on the status of their inbound route, business steps are in one of four *potential* states:

 * Caused to be actualised, with a business step having an input of TRUE, not through a decision step.
 Such a step must be actualised at some point in the future.